eamonnofarrell/PythonProject2018/README.md

  </details>
  <details>
             <summary>Box Plot 2 (Click to expand)</summary>
-  The second Box Plot shows
+    * The second Box Plot filters sepal length data and visualised per flower class
+        - There is a 1.5 variance in mean values between iris-setosa and iris-virginica
+        - The spread of values is greater in Iris-virginica
+        - The interquartile range (middle 50%) is similar across the three classifications

  ```